-We would anticipate that the majority of complaints can be handled informally and we will make every reasonable effort to do so promptly.
-Complaints should usually be directed to either the assessor who has performed the service, or otherwise emailed to policy@efiawards.co.uk.
+We would anticipate that the majority of complaints can be handled informally, and we will make every reasonable effort to do so promptly.
+Complaints - even informal ones - should be put in writing to info@efiawards.co.uk.

 In initial discussions, the context, grounds for complaint and potential solutions should be explored in full.
-These discussions should also clarify whether the Complaints Policy is the most appropriate route for escalation, i.e. whether the issues raised fall within scope.
+These discussions should also clarify whether the Complaints Policy is the most appropriate route for escalation, i.e. whether the issue/s raised fall/s within scope.